conversayShawn/github-actions/README.md

 # Testing GitHub Actions w/ Cypress

-This branch runs the example Cypress Tests on a single machine in GitHub Actions.
+This branch runs the example Cypress Tests on a 3 machines in GitHub Actions.

 ## Notes:
 - No `cypress run` run command is necessary, only a push to GitHub